gocheaphosting/easy-paypal-lte/readme.txt

 == Upgrade Notice ==

-= 4.20 =
+= 4.21 =

-Bug fixes to persist storage location and product under modification.
-Major changes to the shop page to help the user.
-Buy Now button now takes only one click to go to PayPal.
+Help documentation changes, removing the large PDF file from the repository.

 == Screenshots ==